jhumelsine/jhumelsine.github.io/_posts/2024-07-22-yuri-evaluator.md

     }
 ```

 Of course, this failed.
 I had Yuri change the implementation to return `4`.
-The new test passed, but it broke the previous one.
+The new test passed, but the previous one failed.
 We’re going to need a more generic implementation.

-What else could we use?
+What could we do?
 How about this:
 ```java
     public static int evaluate(String expression, Map<String, Integer> variables) throws Exception {
         return Integer.valueOf(expression);